PlayStation 4 Slim 1TB Console

 On a functional level, the new console is considerably smaller than the original PlayStation 4, just over two-thirds the total size of the original PS4.
 It’s also a bit lighter: The Slim weighs 4.6 pounds, as opposed to the original’s 6.2 pounds.

 More important, the Slim has received an aesthetic overhaul.
 The PS4’s distinctive shape, a sharp, slanted parallelogram, has been slightly softened with rounded corners.
-In front, the disc drive and two USB ports are now slightly hidden in a shallow indent.
+In front, the disc drive and two USB ports are now somewhat hidden in a shallow indent.
 On top, the console is branded with the PlayStation logo.
 Underneath, the console rests on “feet” shaped like the triangles, circles, and exes found on the console’s buttons.

-The power and eject buttons, originally a pair of thin, black buttons on the front, are now much smaller and rest on the “lip” of the console, in front of the disc drive.
+The power and eject buttons, initially a pair of thin, black buttons on the front, are now much smaller and rest on the “lip” of the console in front of the disc drive.
 A large indicator light, which ran along the top of the console, has been removed.
 The light, which lets you know when the console is powering up or down, can now be seen in a small series of dots on the console’s power button.